-Note: This rule does not apply to a single overlapping malignancy of colon and rectum. - Rule M5Abstract multiple primariesii when separate/non-contiguous tumors are two or more different subtypes/variants in Column 3, Table 1 in the Equivalent Terms and Definitions.
+Note: This rule does not apply to a single overlapping malignancy of colon and rectum.

+- Rule M5Abstract multiple primariesii when separate/non-contiguous tumors are two or more different subtypes/variants in Column 3, Table 1 in the Equivalent Terms and Definitions.
 Timing is irrelevant.
 Note: The tumors may be subtypes/variants of the same or different NOS histologies. - Same NOS: Medullary carcinoma NOS 8510/3 and tubulopapillary adenocarcinoma 8263/3 are both subtypes of adenocarcinoma NOS 8140/3 but are distinctly different histologies.
 Abstract multiple primaries. - Different NOS: Goblet cell carcinoid 8243/3 is a subtype of mixed adenoneuroendocrine carcinoma 8244/3; somatostatin-producing NET 8156/3 is a subtype of neuroendocrine tumor Grade 1 (G1) 8240/3.
 They are distinctly different histologies.
-Abstract multiple primaries. - Rule M6Abstract multiple primariesii when separate/non-contiguous tumors are on different rows in Table 1 in the EquivalentTerms and Definitions.
-Timing is irrelevant.Note:Each row in the table is a distinctly different histology. - Rule M7 Abstract multiple primariesii when a subsequent tumor arises at the anastomotic site AND: - One tumor is a NOS and the other is a subtype/variant of that NOS OR - The subsequent tumor occurs greater than 24 months after original tumor resection OR - The subsequent tumor arises in the mucosa (see illustration) Note: Bullet three does not apply to GIST.
+Abstract multiple primaries. - Rule M6 Abstract multiple primariesii when separate/non-contiguous tumors are on different rows in Table 1 in the Equivalent Terms and Definitions.
+Timing is irrelevant.

+Note: Each row in the table is a distinctly different histology.

+- Rule M7 Abstract multiple primariesii when a subsequent tumor arises at the anastomotic site AND: - One tumor is a NOS and the other is a subtype/variant of that NOS OR - The subsequent tumor occurs greater than 36 months after original tumor resection OR Note: For cases diagnosed prior to 1/1/2022, the time interval is greater than 24 months. - The subsequent tumor arises in the mucosa (see illustration) Note: Bullet three does not apply to GIST.
 GISTs only start in the wall; never in the mucosa. - Example: (For bullet 1: NOS and subtype/variant) The original tumor was adenocarcinoma NOS 8140.
 The patient had a hemicolectomy.
 There was a recurrence at the anastomotic site diagnosed exactly as mucinous adenocarcinoma 8480.
 Mucinous adenocarcinoma is a subtype/variant of the NOS adenocarcinoma, but they are two different histologies.
 Code two primaries, one for the original adenocarcinoma NOS and another for the subsequent anastomotic site mucinous adenocarcinoma. - Note 1: There may or may not be physician documentation of anastomotic recurrence.
 Follow the rules.